+Total Fund Balances - Governmental Funds

+Amounts reported for governmental activities in the Statement of Net Position are different because:

+Some revenues will not be collected for several months after the City's fiscal year end and are therefore not considered "available" revenues in the governmental funds, instead these funds are shown as deferred revenue.
+However, these funds are recorded as revenue in the Statement of Activities.

+Property Taxes \$8,388 Unavailable Revenue from Loans \$38,719

-Total Fund Balances - Governmental Funds \$ 3,154,983 Amounts reported for governmental activities in the Statement of Net Position are different because: Property taxes receivables not collected within 60 days of the current period ending date are deferred in the governmental funds.
-12,984 Interest payable that is not recognized in the governmental fund is accrued in the Statement of Net Position.
-(5,075) Long-term liabilities, including bonds payable, are not due and payable in the current period and therefore are not reported in the governmental funds.
-(2,949,945) Net Position of Governmental Activities \$ 212,947
+Interest payable that is not recognized in the governmental fund is accrued in the Statement of Net Position.

+Long-term liabilities, including bonds payable, are not due and payable in the current period and therefore are not reported in the governmental funds.

+Net Position of Governmental Activities